Frequently Asked Questions for Alumni

 Where do I apply for a Chinese visa?

 You will need to submit your visa application to the Chinese consulate that has jurisdiction over you.
 You cannot apply for a visa in a third country that you are visiting, unless you have residency in that third country.
 Please note that some countries such as the US have multiple Chinese consulates, and you should apply to the consulate that has jurisdiction over your home address.
 You will first complete the online China visa application, gather the necessary application documents, and get passport photos printed that match the requirements.
 After submitting online, you will then present your documents to the Chinese consulate and pick them up several business days later with your visa.
 In many countries, you have the option to use a visa processing agent such as CIBT.
 Processing agents do bear added fees and involve you mailing your passport, but you may find that to be more convenient if you live far away from your Chinese consulate.
+If your consulate allows this, you can feel free to explore this option at your own expense.

 At Chinese immigration, what should I state as the purpose of my trip?